Changes in electric-field noise due to thermal transformation of a surface ion trap: Discussion Conclusion

-We find that milling and heating act in opposition, with milling both reversing the effects of thermal noise transformations, and also priming the surface for thermal transformations to take place.
-We speculate that milling reduces noise, in part, by increasing the local disorder near the surface of the metal film, and that heat treatments have the opposite effect.
-We now discuss physical noise processes that may explain how a locally ordered, recrystallized material could produce more noise than a more amorphous material.
+Milling and heating act in opposition in our system, with milling both reversing the effects of thermal noise transformations, and also priming the surface for thermal transformations to take place.
+There are many different ways in which heating and ion milling could be acting in opposition, including by altering the crystallinity of the metal, the roughness of the surface, or the arrangement of different elements within the film.
+Any of these processes, which are explored in more depth in App.~\ref{ap:restructuring}, could be affecting electric-field noise in this ion trap.

-We begin by exploring the significance of TAF distribution changes.
-We have observed that in many cases, when an ion-milled (presumably disordered) surface is annealed, the TAF distribution narrows and increases in magnitude.
-This pattern can be seen in Fig.~\ref{fig:recrystal_taf_heat}.
-When a thermally transformed (presumably locally ordered) surface is milled, the TAF distribution widens and decreases in magnitude, as shown in \ref{fig:mill_round_8_taf}.
-One possible explanation for these trends is that TAF energy barriers are generally more homogeneous in an ordered material, and more varied in a disordered material.

-In discussing the physical significance of this hypothesis, it is useful to move beyond the mathematical framework of the TAF model, which specifies some features of the dynamics of the noise sources, while being unspecific about their other physical properties.
-We now consider one possible type of TAF that may be present in our system: non-metal contaminants fluctuating between different binding configurations.
-In this TAF manifestation, the fluctuator energy barrier is given by the binding energy between the contaminant and the metal.
-Electric-field noise is generated when the dipole moment of the contaminant changes along with the contaminant-metal binding configuration.
-The dipole moment can fluctuate when the contaminant moves between lattice sites, when it binds and unbinds at a single site, or when a metal atom at the binding site changes position.
-Some of these processes are illustrated in Fig.~\ref{fig:rough_smoooth_binding_cartoon}.

-$1/f$ resistance noise in polycrystalline aluminum films has been linked to TAFs manifesting as defects moving at grain boundaries \cite{Dutta1981-review,Weissman19881fMatter,Zhigalskii1997Films}.
-These TAFs have activation energies that peak in the 0.5 - 1~eV range \cite{Eberhard1978ExcessMetals,Dutta1981-review}, which is the same energy regime that is relevant to our electric-field noise measurements.
-Contaminants embedded near the surface of a metal film may produce electric-field noise via the same mechanism, as they fluctuate between different binding configurations.
-Contaminants embedded in an amorphous film may have a wider range of activation energies than contaminants embedded in the grain boundaries of a recrystallized film.
-It follows that the TAF distribution of a recrystallized film would have a narrower energy spectrum than the TAF distribution of an amorphous film.